$3,325,000

-The Perecman Firm, P.L.L.C., secures a $3.325 million settlement for a construction worker who suffered back injuries when he was struck by a wood ceiling form.
+The Perecman Firm, secures a $3.325 million settlement for a construction worker who suffered back injuries when he was struck by a wood ceiling form.

-Attorney Steven B. Dorfman and The Perecman Firm, P.L.L.C., recovered a six-figure settlement for a client who suffered musculoskeletal injuries after he was struck by a wood ceiling form.
+Attorney Steven B. Dorfman and The Perecman Firm, recovered a six-figure settlement for a client who suffered musculoskeletal injuries after he was struck by a wood ceiling form.

 The plaintiff was a 45-year-old construction laborer who had been working at a construction site in Manhattan.
 While lowering a jack used to support wood forms that framed a newly poured concrete ceiling, the supported form fell and struck the plaintiff.